Monika-81/Project1/TESTING.md

 - [Am I responsive?](http://ami.responsivedesign.is/)

 To get a second opinion of how the site worked in regard to different screen sizes, I checked the result at "Am I Responsive?"
-The result was shown as a screenshot at the [top](#beerlicious) of this document.
+The result is shown as a screenshot at the [introduction](./README.md) of the project.

 <br>

 - [Lambdatest](https://lambdatest.com)
 - [Browserstack](https://browserstack.com)

-The websites compatability to various browsers (Chrome, Safari, Opera, Firefox, Internet Explorer, Edge, WC Browser and Yandex) including diffrent versions of said browsers, was tested using the Lamdatest application as well as Browserstack on both desktop and mobile.
+The websites compatability to various browsers (Chrome, Safari, Opera, Firefox, Internet Explorer, Edge, WC Browser and Yandex) including diffrent versions of said browsers, was tested using the Lamda Test application as well as BrowserStack on both desktop and mobile.
 Diffrent mobile versions was tested also for diffrent browsers.
 Over all the appearance, functionality and responsiveness were consistent throughout for most of the devices and browsers.
 The notable diffrence in apperence I found was that the scrollbar are not hidden in Firefox and Internet Explorer for desktop.
 And on mobile the safari browser enlarged the form size the scewed the design, also the safari browser allowed for input data to be sent without all the required fields.
 Exampels of tested platforms is shown below.

 <br>